 Keep in mind that your lender has complete discretion and advantage in deciding whether or not to approve a loan modification request.

-If you’re looking for ways to catch up on your past-due balance and avoid foreclosure, contact your loan servicer or lender and see if they’re willing to work together.
+If you’re looking for ways to catch up on your past-due balance and avoid foreclosure, contact your loan servicer or mortgage lender and see if they’re willing to work together.

 The worst the mortgage company can say is no.